Manishearth/manishearth.github.io/source/drafts/fraud.md

 > Henry Gondorff: You can't do it alone, you know.
 It takes a mob of guys like you and enough money to make them look good.

-The point of attack was the login to the signing platform: your Google/iCloud/whatever account got phished while your guard was down when you did what appeared to be a "sign in with &lt;service&gt;" login to their NDA platform.
-The attackers kept silent access to the account and monitored your patterns, looking for interesting ways to take advantage of this access.
+The point of attack was the login to the NDA signing platform.
+You chose to use a "sign in with &lt;service&gt;" login when you had to create an account, and it sent you through a realistic-looking login flow: a real Google/iCloud page, perhaps with your email already filled in.

+The attackers held on to this undetected access to your account and monitored your patterns, looking for interesting ways to take advantage of this access.
 They disabled your smoke detectors before setting off any fires: they made sure to add preemptive filters for any notifications from related accounts they plan to compromise.
 They downloaded all of your cloud files and used the account to log in to various other sites.
 They used everything they knew about you to open credit cards in your name.
 The interview and rejection *after* the compromise were theater with the goal of keeping you from getting suspicious so that they could hold on to your credentials for a longer period of time.

 This is pretty scary already, but the attack above had an additional facet making it much more scary, while also much harder to carry out: they managed to drain funds.
 Modern financial systems have a lot of protection against hijacked accounts[^banking-protections].
 Most scams targeting money involve convincing someone to voluntarily transfer a bunch of money in an irreversible or untraceable way, and a tech-savvy professional is less likely to be the target of that.